Asphalt Mix Design

 This course is held online over 2 days on the following schedule (All times in Eastern Time Zone):

 10 am to 6 pm Eastern (Will include the usual breaks)

 After participating in the course, you will be able to:

 - Make critical decisions in the lab and on the construction projects using the background knowledge gained from the course

-- Select asphalt and aggregate material knowing their effect on mixture properties
+- Select asphalt and aggregate material, knowing their effect on mixture properties

-- Perform proportioning, volumetric analysis, mixture evaluation using the guidelines for the application of different mixture types
+- Perform proportioning, volumetric analysis, and mixture evaluation using the guidelines for the application of different mixture types

 - Increase the service life of your pavement by efficient asphalt mix design